Swadhinata Stambha: First phase

 At first the area allocated for the proposed project was 24 acres.
 Later the area was increased to 67 acres.
-The project included a 100 meter long glass tower, an underground museum, mural works, amphitheater, a number of walkways, a water body and a very special ‘eternal flame’.
+The project included a 100 meter long glass tower, an underground museum, mural works, amphitheater, a number of walkways, a water body and a very special 'eternal flame'.
 The construction of the project was supervised by Ministry of Housing and Public Works.

 Under the first phase, the then Awami League government built the VIP and Service Blocks and most of the walkways, water body, mural works and development of south plaza and marble works.

-Later in 2002, BNP government established a Ministry of Liberation War Affairs.
+Later in 2002, the BNP-Jamaat led coalition government established Ministry of Liberation War Affairs.
 The responsibility of the supervision of this project was handed over to the newly established ministry.
-During BNP regime a stone holding the list of the freedom fighters of Dhaka who were martyred was made.
+During the BNP-Jamaat administration's rule, a stone holding a list of the pro-independence fighters who were martyred was made.
 The construction of the water-body was also completed.

 But the glass-tower was set aside terming it a very costly one.

-The then prime minister Begum Khaleda Zia inaugurated the monument on 22 October 2006 without the glass tower.
+The then prime minister and head of the BNP-Jamaat government, Khaleda Zia inaugurated the monument on 22 October 2006 without the glass tower.

 Second phase

-In 2009, after the government of Awami League came to power.
+In 2009 after the government of Awami League came to power.
 The government increased the cost of the project to 1.8161 Billion BDT and named it as the second phase of construction.
 The glass-tower of the project that was abandoned by the previous government started again.
 The design was revised increasing the height to 150 feet.

 On 7 March 2011, the government opened it for public amid a large number of its works are yet to be completed.

 The glass-tower was completed in 2013 at a cost of 1.47 billion BDT.

 Architecture

 The main attraction of the Swadhinata Stambha is the Stambha itself.
 Stambha means pillar or tower in Bengali.
 The tower was built on the place where the commander-in-chief of East Pakistan Army Amir Abdullah Khan Niazi signed the papers of his surrender.

 During night, the tower looks elegant as the rays of light come out from every single inches of the tower.
 The whole tower turns into a white pillar.
 The tower is square according to the plan and is 16 feet wide from every side with an area of 64 inches.

 The underground museum of the project comprises several photographs with historical significance.
 A large photograph of the historical 7th March Speech of Sheikh Mujibur Rahman is the main attraction of the underground museum.

-There are a number of terracotta murals on war-heroes and the events of the Liberation War, a 2000-seat auditorium, and an open-air theatre.
+There are a number of terracotta murals on war-heroes and the events of the Independence War, a 2000-seat auditorium, and an open-air theatre.
 The eternal flame stands beside the tower.

 The water body of the project reflects the whole tower all the day and increases the beauty of the project.
 But the water body is under potential threat as the local slum-dwellers use it for their daily needs.